 Spring is just around the corner; new life abounds which also means fleas and ticks.
-Modern pet owners seem to live in constant dread of these pesky pests that also carry disease that can effect human health as well as the health of our pets.
+Modern dog owners seem to live in constant dread of these pesky pests that also carry disease that can effect human health as well as the health of our dogs.
 However, what many pet owners fail to realize is the conventional way of dealing with these pests (they do have a viable purpose in nature but is a topic for another article) – either through a monthly topical application or a monthly oral dose, whether prescribed or over-the-counter (OTC) – is that these are toxic pesticides we are using on our pets.
 Is traditional flea and tick control your only option?
 No, in fact it isn’t an option at all – nature has always provided the solution.

-It’s highly likely that many pet owners do realize these are pesticides but feel they are the lesser of the two evils, choosing to take this route rather than having to deal with an infestation or disease from these pests.
+It’s highly likely that many dog owners do realize these are pesticides but feel they are the lesser of the two evils, choosing to take this route rather than having to deal with an infestation or disease from these pests.
 I believe that a part of this fear has been mongered by those who stand to gain the most benefit through either the sales of their products or through the vectoring of disease that these products can facilitate.

 The missing link is first and always found in proper nourishment within the body in order to be able to mount a natural defense.
 In contrast to traditional animal health care practitioners, natural health care practitioners (such as animal naturopaths) work diligently to educate and help pet owners understand how to support and nourish the bodies of our pets through species appropriate raw diets, so they never attract these pests in the first place.
-They also educate on the pests themselves and what it really takes for our pets to become infested with the pests themselves and/or infected with the illnesses these pests may carry.
+They also educate on the pests themselves and what it really takes for our pets/dogs to become infested with the pests themselves and/or infected with the illnesses these pests may carry.
 The knowledge these practitioners share helps to not only alleviate all the unnecessary fears but also empowers pet owners to take back control of the health of their pets so that they may thrive.

 The Ingredients in Flea and Tick Products

-Pet owners typically aren’t informed (or choose not to read the labels if purchasing OTC products) about the adverse effects, the neurotoxins and cancer causing ingredients (both active and inert), or how they also affect the environment by their traditional health care practitioners.
-In fact, pet owners are rarely given Full Disclosure and/or Informed Consent regarding these products.
+Dog owners often aren’t informed (or choose not to read the labels if purchasing OTC products) about the adverse effects, the neurotoxins and cancer causing ingredients (both active and inert), or how they also affect the environment by their traditional health care practitioners.
+In fact, dog owners are rarely given Full Disclosure and/or Informed Consent regarding these products.
 Most blindly trust their veterinarians to prescribe what is best for their pets without ever considering that what they are putting on their beloved pets or into them could very well be far, far more dangerous than the pests they are trying to control.
 And it is also obvious that the veterinarians themselves are also being kept captive in the dark as well by the pharmaceutical companies who promote and pander these pesticides to them – and for reasons where economics not health plays the major role.